Australia's brutal politics claims yet another leader

 After it become clear that Turnbull’s party had lost faith in his leadership, Morrison put himself forward as a more palatable alternative to the main challenger, Peter Dutton, who was backed by right-wing forces and is seen as a divisive figure on migration and race issues.

-The Liberal Party has been concerned about some of its supporters drifting to the One Nation party, led by firebrand senator Pauline Hanson who has called for a ban on wearing the burqa in public and argued Australia is "in danger of being swamped by Muslims."
+The Liberal Party has been concerned about some of its supporters drifting to the One Nation party, led by firebrand Sen. Pauline Hanson, who has called for a ban on wearing the burqa in public and argued Australia is "in danger of being swamped by Muslims."

 One political commentator, Katharine Murphy of The Guardian, wrote that Australia had “dodged a bullet” with Dutton's defeat at a time when many countries were succumbing to populist forces.